qualcomm/resource-tuner/Docs/README.md

 <div style="page-break-after: always;"></div>

-## 4. (Optional) Target Configs
+## 5. (Optional) Target Configs
-The file TargetConfig.yaml defines the Target Configs, not this an Optional Config, i.e. this file need not necessarily be provided.
-Resource Tuner can dynamically fetch system info, like Target Name, Logical to Physical Core / Cluster Mapping, number of cores etc. Use this file, if you want to provide this information explicitly.
-If the TargetConfig.yaml is provided, Resource Tuner will always Prioritize and use it.
+The file TargetConfig.yaml defines the target configs, note this is an optional config, i.e. this file need not necessarily be provided.
+Resource-tuner can dynamically fetch system info, like target name, logical to physical core / cluster mapping, number of cores etc. Use this file, if you want to provide this information explicitly.
+If the TargetConfig.yaml is provided, resource-tuner will always overide default dynamically generated target information and use it.
 Also note, there are no field-level default values available if the TargetConfig.yaml is provided.
-Hence if you wish to provide this file, then you'll need to exhaustivly provide all the required information.
+Hence if you wish to provide this file, then you'll need to provide all the complete required information.

 #### Field Descriptions